USA Banner

 1. Address to Request Application Package

-This announcement contains all the information needed for applicants to apply for this funding opportunity.
+This aimouncement contains all the information needed for applicants to apply for this funding opportunity.
 Applications must be submitted through Grants.gov.

 2. Content and Form of Application Submission

-Applications must include the Standard Form 424 (SF-424, Application for Federal Assistance), which is available on the Grants.gov website at https://www.grants.gov/web/grants/forms/sf-424-family.html.
-The application for a grant must also include all of the following information as an addendum to the SF–424.
+Applications must include the Standard Form 424 (SF-424, Application for Federal Assistance), which is available on the Grants.gov website at https://www.grants.gov/forms/forms-repository/sf-424-family.
+The application for a grant must also include all the following information as an addendum to the SF-424.
 The information should be organized in sections as described below:

-Section 1: A description of the shipyard including: (a) location of the shipyard, including demographic information describing any minority, low income, or limited English proficient communities in the vicinity of, and potentially impacted by, the proposed project[2]; (b) a description of the shipyard facilities; (c) years in operation; (d) ownership; (e) customer base; (f) current order book including type of work; (g) vessels delivered (or major projects) over last 5 years; and (h) website address, if any.
+Section 1: A description of the shipyard including: (a) location of the shipyard; (b) a description of the shipyard facilities; (c) years in operation; (d) ownership; (e) customer base; (f) current order book including type of work; (g) vessels delivered (or major projects) over last 5 years; and (h) website address, if any.

 Section 2: For each project proposed for funding the following must be included in the application: